facebook/react-native/CONTRIBUTING.md

 There's a few other repositories you might want to familiarize yourself with:

-- The source code for the **React Native website**, including the documentation, is located at <https://github.com/facebook/react-native-website>
+- **React Native website** contains the source code for the website, including the documentation, is located at <https://github.com/facebook/react-native-website>
 - **Releases** are coordinated through the <https://github.com/react-native-community/react-native-releases> repository.
 This includes important documents such as the Changelog.
 - **Discussions** about the future of React Native take place in the <https://github.com/react-native-community/discussions-and-proposals> repository.